-- On Windows, by starting gammaray.exe without arguments, or by selecting "GammaRay" in the start menu.
+- On Windows, by starting gammaray.exe without arguments, or by selecting "GammaRay" from the Start menu.

 - On Mac OSX , by running the GammaRay app bundle.

-- On Linux, by running "gammaraY" without arguments on the command line, or by selecting "GammaRay" in the start menu.
+- On Linux, by running "gammaray" without arguments on the command line, or by selecting "GammaRay" from the start menu.

-The "Launch" tab of the graphical launcher allows you to start new applications and inject GammaRay into them.
-For this you can select the executable of the target at the top, and specify command line arguments in the field below.
+The Launch tab of the graphical launcher allows you to start new applications and inject GammaRay into them.
+You just have to select an applcation from the list at the top, and specify command line arguments in the field below.

-GammaRay will automatically select the best matching probe for the target application.
+GammaRay automatically selects the best matching probe for the target application.
 You can verify this in the combo box at the bottom of the page.
-If GammaRay could not find a compatible probe, launching will not be possible.
+If GammaRay could not find a compatible probe, launching fails.

-The "Attach" tab of the graphical launcher allows you to attach to an already running local target application and inject GammaRay into it.
+The Attach tab of the graphical launcher allows you to attach to an application that is already running, and inject GammaRay into it.

-The process list shows all local Qt-based processes, those are potential targets.
-For each of them GammaRay tries to determine which exact Qt version they are using and whether a compatible probe is available.
-Those that have a compatible probe available are enabled for attaching.
+The process list shows all local Qt-based processes that are potential targets.
+For each of them, GammaRay tries to determine the exact Qt version they are using and list only those that has a compatible probe available.

 A tooltip in the process list shows detailed information about the Qt version and used probe for each process.